jacksoncouse/jacksoncouse.github.io/_posts/2015-06-19-now-you-can-pay-me.md

 I am available for [consultation by the hour](http://experts.tutsplus.com/products/jackson-couse) for $65 USD per hour.

-I provide mentoring for photographers engaged with portraiture, documentary, social-ptractice, and fine art.
+I provide mentoring for photographers engaged with portraiture, documentary, social practice, and fine art.
 Even if you don't identify with one of these genres I can help move your practice forward.

 Together we can: